 Are you overwhelmed by all the red tape and small print you’ve had to dig through to purchase your new home?
 You probably have a long list of bureaucratic tasks to take care of —agent fees, mortgage documents, and most importantly, homeowners insurance.

 ‘Homeowner’ and ‘insurance’ go together like lock and key — you can’t get one without the other.
-Most mortgage lenders won’t offer a policy without homeowners insurance.
+Most mortgage companies won’t offer a policy without homeowners insurance.
 Not only is it obligatory, but it’s also good sense.
-Homeowners insurance covers you for circumstances you have no control over, protecting your home structure, personal property, and more.
+Homeowners insurance covers you for circumstances you have no control over, protecting the structure of your home, personal property, and more.

 Most people know they need homeowners insurance, but make the mistake of purchasing too little.
-A shocking 3 out of 5 Americans are underinsured, but worst of all — they have no idea how much coverage they need and are rudely awakened when things go pear-shaped.
+A shocking 3 out of 5 Americans don’t have enough coverage, but worst of all — they have no idea how much coverage they need and are rudely awakened when things go pear-shaped.

 So when purchasing a homeowners insurance policy, it’s all about purchasing the right amount of insurance and that means picking enough coverage in each category of your policy.

 How much dwelling coverage do you need?